 Baton Rouge is steeped in history and infused with energy.
 The Cajun and Creole city is Louisiana’s capital and the second largest city in the state.
 Today, Baton Rouge flights are packed with students heading to Louisiana State University and tourists seeking some Southern hospitality.
 There’s plenty to do and see in Baton Rouge, so rest up on your flight.
-Baton Rouge is not only a historical city in Louisiana’s past, but the entertainment value is second to none.
+Baton Rouge is not only an important historical city in Louisiana’s past, but it’s home to a thriving cultural and entertainment scene.

 Baton Rouge climate

-Baton Rouge experiences rain showers all year round, high temperatures and humidity during summer, and generally warm, sunny winter weather.
+Baton Rouge experiences rain showers all year round, high temperatures and humidity during summer (June to August), and generally warm, sunny winter (December to February) weather.
 The best time to travel to Baton Rouge is between February and April, when the weather is usually comfortable and the heat and humidity are not at peak levels.

 Getting around Baton Rouge